Fall of Napoleon Bonaparte

 Yet the cream of Napoleon's army was intact and he had no fear – if only the Russians could be brought to battle.
 At last his hopes were fulfilled.
 As they left Smolensk and neared Moscow, with every mile destroying hundreds of men, the Russians decided to make a stand and try to save their sacred city.

 The resulting battle was the battle of Borodino.
 Napoleon would have preferred to have fought with his army in better shape, but this was not a chance to be missed.
 Napoleon's strategy at Borodino was virtually non-existent.
 About 120,000 fought on each side, and both sides lost over 30,000.
 It was essentially a battle of individual commanders making individual decisions, with isolated acts of incredible heroism brightening a black and frightful day.
-For it was not enough to outmanoeurve the Russians.
-They had to be annihilated so that they could not withdraw and start the tantalising, elusive chase all over again.
+For it was not enough to outmaneuver the Russians.
+They had to be annihilated so that they could not withdraw and start the tantalizing, elusive chase all over again.
 So, careless of men, Napoleon placed his faith in massed frontal assaults and in the end he carried the day.
 The Russians gave way and Napoleon pressed on to Moscow.
 At last he entered the city.
 He looked around for some herald or messenger to deliver its keys or acknowledge defeat, or at least seek and armistice.
 None came.
 Meanwhile the army, after its awful march, ran wild and rolled about the city in a longed-for orgy of drunkenness.

 The Russians had fired their precious city, but the French were in no fit state to put out the fires.
 Slowly building after building was consumed until one-third of the city was destroyed.

 Then followed that terrible retreat from Moscow.
 As Napoleon's army staggered westward they had to contend with two remorseless enemies: the bitter cold and the Russian armies which were now closing in.
 Soon a mere 40,000 men were nearing the river Beresina only to find that the bridge had fallen to the Russians.
 So, frantically, Napoleon's engineers set about building another.
 They worked up to their necks in freezing water with great blocks of ice driving down and sweeping them away or carrying off their work.
 On November 26 the bridge was ready and what was left of the army began to move.
 But the Russian armies had closed in and bombarded the scarcely moving French columns mercilessly.
-It took the French army three days to cross, but the slaughter inflicted by the Russians was fantastic; no fewer than 24,000 French bodies, rigid from the cold, were washed up on the banks of the Beresina (see Figure 3).
+It took the French army three days to cross, but the slaughter inflicted by the Russians was fantastic; no fewer than 24,000 French bodies, rigid from the cold, were washed up on the banks of the Beresina (Fig 3).

 As his ramshackle army limped through Germany Napoleon detached himself from it and hurried to Paris.
 Once there his boundless confidence and infectious enthusiasm rallied the French to his side.
 Indeed the years between the retreat from Moscow and the battle of Waterloo were perhaps is most amazing years of all.
 Rapidly he gathered another army, lowering the recruiting age to 18 and the minimum height to 4 feet 9 inches.
 But abroad the news was bad.
 The sight of the remnants of the Grand Army decided the Prussians.
 They made an alliance with Russia and prepared for battle.

 Napoleon was undaunted.
 His new army was inexperienced but he was still Europe's greatest general.
-A quick attack in the following spring and the Russians would be punished, the Prussians crippled, and the Austrians frightened into remaining neutra l(see Figure 2).
+A quick attack in the following spring and the Russians would be punished, the Prussians crippled, and the Austrians frightened into remaining neutral (Fig 2).
 He began his offensive and marched through Germany with his raw recruits.
 On May 2, 1813 he met the combined Russians and Prussians at Lutzen, and in a battle in which he exposed himself recklessly to all the dangers of his men, the French emerged victorious.
 But his victory did not have the desired effect, for Austria was now ready to join the battle – against Napoleon.
 In August she joined the coalition of Russia, Prussia, and Britain (who had signed a treaty of alliance that June).
 Sweden too sent an army against Napoleon, and in Spain Wellington was reaching the climax of his successful Peninsular Campaign.

 Napoleon on the defensive